 Don’t tell parents of those innocents

-Who kill themselves, secrets strangling school tie, tied necks.
+Who kill themselves, secrets strangling school tied necks.

 Don’t ask